Please wait while the search results are loading...

 In 2021, Google announced that it would stop utilizing technologies that are able to identify unique, individual users as they click from page to page online.
 Instead, Google is using tools that enable advertisers to target their ads without collecting information on users.
 Consumers are grouped with other people who have similar habits, placed into cohorts that can then be targeted by ads.
 That is, the advertiser can target large groups of people, but cannot identify individuals.
 The net result is that many advertisers are altering both their strategies and their budgets, sometimes to the extent of reducing budgets on sites like Google.
 Many are concerned that their ads are much less effective.
 Email advertising has also been somewhat regulated in recent years, with commercial senders now required to offer consumers the opportunity to easily opt out of receiving further emails.
 Starting in 2024, email blast senders are also required to provide more transparency as to the ownership of the IP addresses from which high-volume emails are originating.

 With advertising, privacy and cookie tracking somewhat addressed by these measures, there are other significant regulatory issues afoot.
 Freedom of speech has long been a massive controversy in the digital space.
 Should consumers be free to express opinions and post graphics and text to the extent of inciting hatred and violence, posting disinformation or attempting to manipulate readers?
 Or should potentially harmful communications be prohibited by law?
 A primary consideration is whether or not (and to what extent) social media like Facebook and X should be allowed (or required) to enhance or restrict certain points of view and types of content.
 For example, should users be able to freely express (post) whatever they want, or should site operators (whether with human intervention or automatic algorithms) be allowed to remove posts or news?
 Various social media and news outlets have been accused of blocking or removing posts with certain points of view, for political purposes.
 Some operators might find it logical to remove posts that appear to be racial, religious or sexual slurs or harassment.
 Who is to decide what is and is not appropriate?
 At the same time, it is clear that certain types of posts incite or encourage behavior that is dangerous or antisocial, such as crime or terrorism.
-The U.S. Supreme Court had two cases (Florida and Texas state-level laws) on its docket as of early 2024, and many such cases are likely to ensue globally over the mid-term.

 A Representative List of Organizations that Have Used our Research and Products: